nagsconnect/aspireLoanApp/README.md

 # aspireLoanApp
 Backend APIs implementation for a Loan Application more details in Readme.md section, using in-memory db

+## System requirements to Run the app
+* JAVA 17, maven, PostMan, any JVM supported ide(to debug)
+* once repo is pulled to local machine, use below command as this assures system is ready **mvn clean -e install**
+* Use below command to run the application and use postman collection to use apis **mvn spring-boot:run**

 ## Assumptions:
 * Users are already registered and authenticated to use this app